-‘WWE Fastlane’ 2017 Results: Goldberg Vs. Kevin Owens Gets Panned By The Fans
+WWE ‘Fastlane’ 2017 Results: Goldberg Vs. Kevin Owens Gets Panned By The Fans

 — xClarey_Fairy91x (@ClareReynolds91) March 6, 2017

-From 2014 to 2016, median live attendance at domestic and international shows was at 6,000 and 7,350 respectively if WWE had full-time wrestlers as main event chamnpions.
+From 2014 to 2016, median live attendance at domestic and international shows was at 6,000 and 7,350 respectively if WWE had full-time wrestlers as main event champions.
 But if WWE went with part-timers instead, those figures went down to 5,900 and 6,850 respectively over the same time period.
 Given those stats, Konuwa opined that having Bill Goldberg win at Fastlane 2017, resulting in his match against Brock Lesnar at ‘Mania becoming a title match, might not have been a wise decision after all.
 That’s because business is usually at its peak anyway during WrestleMania season.

 “Goldberg, at 50 years of age, is set to enter his third reign as a world champion, his first as WWE universal champion.
 But it’s fair to question whether having an absentee champion during WrestleMania season is truly worth it.”